Brown boobook: Description

 The brown boobook is a medium-sized owl with a length of 32 cm.
 It has a hawk-like shape due to its long tail and lack of a distinct facial disk.
 The upperparts are dark brown, with a barred tail.
 The underparts are whitish with reddish-brown streaking, although the subspecies found in the Andaman Islands has dark brown underparts.
 The eyes are large and yellow.
 Sexes are similar.

-This species is very nocturnal but it can often be located by the small birds that mob it while it is roosting in a tree.
-It feeds mainly on large insects, frogs, lizards, small birds, and mice.
-The call is a repeated low soft, musical oo-uk ...ooo-uk... which may be heard at dusk and dawn.
-This owl is quite common in towns and cities like Colombo, Sri Lanka, as well as suburban areas close to buildings.